ShanmukhaManoj11/RoboHub/README.md

 - [ ] RRT planner has still some issues, it is not generating consistent paths all the time.
 Need to implement RRT* which leads to more straighter and practical paths

-- [ ] Map in planner is being direclty used, cost values need to be diffused to account for safe distances and obstacle & robot footprints
+- [ ] Bidirectional RRT, RRT*

-- [ ] Bidirectional RRT
+- [ ] Occupancy map is being direclty used in planners, cost values need to be diffused to account for safe distances and obstacle & robot footprints